Best High-Yield Savings Accounts 2026

 - $25,000 minimum deposit required

-- Only 0.21% APY advantage over SoFi
+- Only 0.21% APY advantage over SoFi (which has no minimum)

 Ally Bank: Best for Goal Setting

-Ally Bank's standout feature is its "buckets"—sub-accounts within your HYSA that let you organize savings by goal.
-You can create buckets for vacation, down payment, car repair, and more—each earning the full 4.70% APY.
-The visual organization helps you stay motivated and see progress toward specific goals.
+Ally Bank's standout feature is "buckets": sub-accounts within your HYSA that let you organize savings by goal.
+Create buckets for vacation, emergency fund, down payment, and car repair, each earning the full 4.70% APY.
+The visual organization helps you stay motivated and track progress toward specific targets.

 Key Benefits